codefellows-seattle-javascript-401d23/37-40-full-stack-application/README.md

 ## Using locally

 Fork and clone this repo.
-Run this application in Chrome and make sure you have the following extension downloaded on turned on: [Allow-Control-Allow-Origin:*](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)

 ### 1. Set up .env files
 Create dotenv files in the back-end and front-end project directories: